Courthouse, Room M2400

 You can generally bring an electronic device (for example, laptop, cell phone, MP3 player), but use is limited or prohibited in certain areas.

 Electronic devices must be turned off, inoperable, and not used in a courtroom.
-In some courthouses, they are not permitted in the courtroom even if turned off.
+In some cases, they are not permitted in the courtroom even if turned off.

 Electronic devices cannot be brought into the jury deliberation room.